Lidu8395/alx-low_level_programming/0x0F-function_pointers/README.md

-0x0F.
-C - Function pointers
+Solutions to tasks on Function pointers